AbuArwa001/alx-airbnb-database/database-adv-script/README.md

 Write a query to find the total number of bookings made by each user, using the COUNT function and GROUP BY clause.

 Use a window function (ROW_NUMBER, RANK) to rank properties based on the total number of bookings they have received.

+4. Objective: Refactor complex queries to improve performance.

+## Instructions:

+Write an initial query that retrieves all bookings along with the user details, property details, and payment details and save it on perfomance.sql

+    Analyze the query’s performance using EXPLAIN and identify any inefficiencies.

+    Refactor the query to reduce execution time, such as reducing unnecessary joins or using indexing.